yangmoo1010/i2OM/README.md

 # i2OM
-You should run this predictor in i2OM directory
-RUN
+Run
 python main.py inputfile outputfile base_type

 -base_type A, C, G, U or T

+You should run this command in i2OM directory